-Cisco College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate-level degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Cisco College.
+Cisco College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate-level degrees.
+Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Cisco College.